 The script never gets far enough to execute anything, though – the error is thrown already when you try to load them into memory.

-An example of such call would be:
+An example of such a call would be:

 # This row loads SharePoint Client dll from the execution folder (if it's packaged with the script!) $loaded = [System.Reflection.Assembly]::LoadFrom((Get-Location).Path+"\Microsoft.SharePoint.Client.dll")

-And this would throw something like this:
+And if it goes wrong, it would throw something like this:

 Exception calling "LoadFrom" with "1" argument(s): "Could not load file or assembly 'file:///...\Microsoft.SharePoint.Client.dll' or one of its dependencies. ..."

 The important part is actually what comes AFTER that error.
 See more below…

 These 2 separate issues and their respective solutions are the most typical ones I’ve run into.

 A solution to “An attempt was made to load a program with an incorrect format.”

 This is kind of the simpler case: wrong architecture.
 You’re trying to load 32b files into a 64b PowerShell session or vice versa.